ColemanGariety/retinafy/README.md

 ======================================================================

 There are a number of retina graphic enabling scripts out there, but none allow you to switch out background images of elements, they only switch out image files.

 In addition, Retinafy is a very lightweight plugin, weighing in at a mere 887 bytes (4kb), so loading pages with this plugin stays blazing fast.

+Retinafy is also a jQuery plugin, meaning it can be re-executed anywhere.
+This allows up to retinafy images at events such as a specific time, or after a click, etc.

 How do I use it?
 ================